Azure/azure-quickstart-templates/create-budget/README.md

 The accompanying PowerShell script shows how to create a resource group and budget under that resource group from the template.
 Before running the script, edit *azuredeploy.parameters.json* and replace the values marked with *'#####'* and *'YYYY-MM-DD'* and other sample data.

+Note - This feature is available to enterprise customers only.
+You would require an enterprise subscription to create a budget.

 See also: